conneroisu/cpre281-finalproj/README.md

 - It provides the current instruction address (`o_Out`) to the `InstructionMemory` module to fetch the corresponding instruction.
 - The `ProgramCounter` is updated on the positive edge of the clock signal (`i_Clk`), which is typically connected to the main processor clock.

-The `ProgramCounter` module is to manages the flow of execution by keeping track of the current instruction address.
+The `ProgramCounter` module is to manage the flow of execution by keeping track of the current instruction address.

 It ensures that instructions are fetched and executed in the correct order by updating the address on each clock cycle based on the next address input provided by the `NextProgramCounter` module.

 ### ALU